a

 START NOW WITH ALL-ACCESS

 The slowest player on the PGA TOUR each year is always close to 104-105 mph.
-Based on that, for any LPGA Tour player (for example, Michelle Wie) to be competitive in a male event, she would need more speed.
+Based on that, for any LPGA Tour player to be competitive in a male event, she would need more speed.

 How fast are the swing speeds at the World Long Drive Championships?

-At the Professional Long Driver level, Trackman® data that I’ve previously found shows us the following average club head speed numbers for the entire field at the World Long Drive Championships is about 135 mph.
+At the Professional Long Driver level, Trackman® data that I’ve previously found from 2009 to 2017 showed us the following average club head speed numbers for the entire field at the World Long Drive Championships is about 135 mph.
+That seems to be increasing in years since.

-That means that a typical long driver is over 20 mph faster than the average PGA TOUR player…and over 10 mph faster than some of the PGA TOUR’s fastest swingers like Cameron Champ, Bubba Watson, Dustin Johnson, Tiger Woods, Rory McIlroy, etc.
+That means that a typical long driver is over 20 mph faster than the average PGA TOUR player from that period…and over 10 mph faster than some of the tour’s fastest swingers like Cameron Champ, Bubba Watson, Dustin Johnson, Tiger Woods, Rory McIlroy, etc.

 Historically, no player on the PGA TOUR would stand a chance of winning (or even being competitive) at the World Long Drive Championships…not until 2021 when Bryson DeChambeau was invited to compete at the 2021 PLDA World Championships and finished in the Final 8.